openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

 .. image:: ../../shared/building_and_running_chapters/Images/Calc_Closed.png
   :width: 600
-  :alt: Courseware page with an arrow pointing to the calculator
+  :alt: Courseware page with an arrow pointing to the calculator.

 To use the calculator, select the calculator icon.
-To close the calculator, select the X just above the calculator.
+To close the calculator, select the X.

 .. image:: ../../shared/building_and_running_chapters/Images/Calc_Open.png
   :width: 600
-  :alt: Courseware page with the calculator visible along the edge of the browser
+  :alt: Courseware page with the calculator visible along the edge of the browser.

 ****************************
 Entering Math Expressions